Family reunification ads after emancipation: Reunification attempts and ads

 Both before and after emancipation, some people went to search for their lost families, while others tried to forget their past and create new ones.
 Moses Roper, for instance, escaped slavery searching for his mother, who he eventually found.
 Vilet Lester wrote a letter to her former owner, asking to be bought so she could be with her child, and expressing a desire "to [k]now what has Ever become of my Presus little girl"; it is not known whether she ever met with her daughter again.
 Henry Bibb's wife, Malinda, was still held in bondage when he escaped slavery; though he tried for years to find her again, he remarried and stopped searching.

-Following emancipation, many people turned to newspapers to find their loved ones, including newly-established African-American newspapers (such as the South Carolina Leader and Free Man's Press) and church periodicals (such as the Christian Recorder and the Star of Zion).
+Following emancipation, many people turned to newspapers to find their loved ones, including newly established African-American newspapers (such as the South Carolina Leader and Free Man's Press) and church periodicals (such as the Christian Recorder and the Star of Zion).
 The ads included personal information, and expressed a desire to reunite with their lost families; they were placed in special sections of the newspaper, which included titles such as "Information Wanted" or "Lost Friends".
 Some of the newspapers charged a significant amount of money to place advertisements—for instance, the South Carolina Leader charged $2.50 a month and the Southwestern Christian Advocate had a more elaborate pricing scheme—but most emancipated African Americans were extremely poor.

 The ads were common, and they often used the rhetoric of voluntary separation (e.g., "I left them [children] with Sallie Anderson"), even though they were likelier sold to new owners.
 The Christian Recorder's editor received so many ads that he threatened that the paper "shall be under the necessity of abridging them".
 In an 1865 issue of the Union Banner, an anonymous writer recognized the ubiquity of the "Information Wanted" ads, and offered religious reassurance to them: "the fate of the loved one" will finally be revealed "one day when time has ceased to be" (in Heaven), since there were countless "nameless graves scattered throughout the land" containing the bodies of lost family members.
 To increase the spread of the information, many black churches began reading the ads during services.
-The searches for lost family were complicated by slave name practices: The only names given were often first names, and they were fluid and changed frequently.
-Thornton Copeland, for instance, was sold during his youth and in an ad, placed 21 years later, said his mother's name was once Betty.
+The searches for lost family were complicated by slave name practices: Often, the only names given were first names, which were fluid and changed frequently.
+Thornton Copeland, for instance, was sold at a young age; an ad, placed 21 years later, asked to reunify with his mother – identified only by the name "Betty".